-12. Best Voice-Assistant Running Headphones: Samsung Galaxy Buds Live
+11. Best Voice Assistant: Samsung Galaxy Buds Live

 All about that bass?
-Then you'll thoroughly enjoy the sound coming from the 12mm speaker in these stylish and sleek-looking earbuds.
-In addition to powering your buds, the case can charge your phone if you're ever in a bind.
+Then you'll thoroughly enjoy the sound coming from the 12mm speaker in these stylish and sleek earbuds.
+In addition to powering your buds, the case can charge your phone.

-13. Best Secure-Fit Running Headphones: Plantronics Backbeat Fit 3100 True Wireless Earbuds
+12. Best Secure Fit: Plantronics Backbeat Fit 3100 True Wireless Earbuds

 How to Shop for the Best Running Headphones

 You have a lot of features to consider when shopping for the best headphones for running.
 For example, do you prefer wireless earbuds or an over-the-ear design?
 Do you want headphones that allow you send and read messages?
 Prefer a noise-canceling pair or ones that tune out all outside sound?
 Think these things through before picking your ultimate pair.

 You can opt for over-the-ear headphones that connect the right and left speakers with some sort of headband, or you can go totally wireless with earbuds.
 For some people, over-the-head options aren't as secure, while others find that earbuds just won't stay put in their ears.

 "Whatever option you choose, it's important to be sure they provide a secure fit over or in the ears for running," Brown says.
 You also want to consider whether they're shock-absorbent and water-resistant if you frequently go on outdoor runs that might make them more vulnerable to weather.